 Applicants must be US citizens or permanent residents currently enrolled as undergraduates in US universities/colleges who plan to study abroad for at least four weeks between May 2013 and May 2014.
 Fund for Education Abroad awards are intended to support students planning to participate in high-quality, rigorous education abroad programs in the 2013-2014 academic year or summer 2013.
 The financial support for these scholarships is provided by generous donors, who are committed to increasing study abroad opportunities for dedicated American students.

-Don’t give up on your opportunity to study abroad due to the lack of funds.
+Don’t give up on study abroad due to the lack of funds.
 Check out these search engines to see what else is waiting for you:

 - Study Abroad Funding